Most Stroke Victims Arrive at Hospital Too Late for Drug Therapy

 Co-authors are Emi Wantable and Sara Jones from Yale, Norrina Allen from Northwestern University, Jackie Dostal from University HealthSystem Consortium, and Larry Goldstein from Duke University.

-*This information is from an external source (Yale School of Public Health).
+(i)Source/Reference: Yale School of Public Health.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.